Middle School | Year 7-10

 Years 9-10

-A student’s learning progress in Years 9 and 10 is closely linked to the ongoing development of literacy and numeracy skills, and the preparation towards these national assessments in Year 10.
+Students’ progress in Years 9 and 10 is closely linked to the ongoing development of literacy and numeracy skills, as well as preparation for national assessments in Year 10.
+Students who require additional support in literacy and numeracy receive targeted assistance in class and from the Secondary Learning Support Teacher.